MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/ns-portcls-__unnamed_struct_0cb6_4.md

-#### - Set

-Specifies the method set.
-This member is a pointer to a GUID that uniquely identifies the method set.

-#### - Id

-Specifies the method ID.
-This member identifies a method item in the method set.
-If the method set contains <i>n</i> items, valid method IDs are integers in the range 0 to <i>n</i>-1.

 #### - Flags

 Specifies the type of parameter passing and memory access that a method uses.
 This member can be set to the bitwise OR of one or more of the flag bits in the following table.